I occasionally see teams that want to put an estimate of "business value" on each user story. They usually do this for either or both of two reasons:

 - to be able to prioritize user stories by comparing the business value of each story to its cost

 There are, unfortunately, some problems with these practices.
 First, the value of small bits of functionality are often intertwined.
 When we get features that are too small (as good user stories are), it is very difficult to put a discrete value on each.
 Economists call this hedonic pricing.
-The classic example is putting values on the individual components of a house's value---size, location, view, etc. How would you value each of those aspects of your house?
-You can see more on hedonic pricing on Investopedia and this example of pricing clothes dryers shows how complex hedonic pricing can get.
-Second, the value of a small bit of functionality can often be said to be the total value of the product.
+The classic example is putting values on the individual components of a house's value---size, location, view, etc. Second, the value of a small bit of functionality can often be said to be the total value of the product.
 For example, what is the value of the left front wheel of a car?
 Well, since I don't want a car without that wheel, the value of it is the total value of the car.
 Having identified two problems with assessing the "business value" of a user story, let's look at a problem with determining the cost of the story.

 The Problem of Shared Cost